LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Evaluation

 \subsubsection{Choice of values for Tuning Parameters}

-\kyle{Can we have a table reporting the parameters used for each?} We evaluate each technique over a range of evenly-spaced parameter settings using a grid search.
-Specifically, for any threshold parameters such as the Jaccard similarity threshold for MinHashLSH and the text overlap threshold for DataComp-LM, we evaluate values between 0.2 and 1.0 in steps of 0.2.
-We vary the number of permutations for MinHashLSH from 32 to 256 by powers of two.
+We evaluate each technique for a range of parameter settings.
+Specifically, for each threshold parameter, such as the Jaccard similarity threshold for MinHashLSH and the text overlap threshold for DataComp-LM, we evaluate values from 0.2 to 1.0 in steps of 0.2.
+We vary the number of permutations for MinHashing from 32 to 256 by powers of two.
 For n-gram techniques, we explore n-gram sizes 1, 2, 5, 7, 13, and 26.
-For MinHashLSH and LSHBloom, we additionally gathered results for $T=0.5$ and 48 random permutations as the surrounding parameter values demonstrated sharp jumps in the F1 score, and we wanted to explore this change in the score at a finer granularity.
-All Bloom filters (for DOLMA/DOLMA-ngram, DataComp-LM, LSHBloom) are assigned a false positive rate $p$ of 1e-5.
-For LSHBloom, this equates to $p\textsubscript{effective}$ between 1e-5 and 8e-4, depending on the value of $T$ and the number of MinHash permutations.
+For MinHashLSH and LSHBloom, we also gathered results for $T$ = 0.5 and 48 random permutations, as the surrounding parameter values demonstrated sharp jumps in F1 score, and we wanted to explore this change in the score at a finer granularity.
+All Bloom filters (for DOLMA/DOLMA-ngram, DataComp-LM) are assigned a false positive rate $p$ of 1e-5.
+For LSHBloom, we set $p\textsubscript{effective}$ to 1e-5.

-It is possible that one could properly tune these deduplication methods further using incremental changes in their parameter settings.
-However, the expensive runtime of n-gram techniques on large corpora coupled with the need to comb over parameter settings in small increments points to the inherent difficulty and cost associated with properly tuning these methods for maximal deduplication performance.
+It is possible that one could properly tune these deduplication methods further using more incremental changes in their parameter settings.
+However, the expensive runtime of n-gram techniques on large corpora, coupled with the need to comb over parameter settings in small increments points to the inherent difficulty and cost associated with properly tuning these methods for maximal deduplication performance.
 Meanwhile, MinHashLSH-based techniques readily admit parameter tuning with relatively low runtime and memory costs.
-Furthermore, MinHashLSH and LSHBloom both benefit from established theoretical analysis that effectively bounds their false positive and false negative rates given the values for the Jaccard similarity threshold and number of permutations.
+Furthermore, MinHashLSH and LSHBloom both benefit from established theoretical analysis that effectively bounds their false positive and false negative rates given the values for the Jaccard similarity threshold and number of permutations \cite{leskovec2014finding}.
 MinHashLSH-based techniques offer the greatest opportunity to tune parameters for the best deduplication performance, particularly when faced with a constrained parameter tuning budget.
 This is particularly true for LSHBloom, which is significantly cheaper to run than MinHashLSH in terms of wall clock time and disk usage---particularly as we increase the size of our dataset to several million or several billion documents (see \autoref{sec:scaling}).